 Kanban Is Part of Lean Methodology

-How does Kanban fit into Lean methodology?
-If Kanban means Visual Sign in Japanese, then how does this relate to the very English word Lean?
-Kanban, the complete system of managing work and work in progress, originated as part of the Toyota Production System.
-Taiichi Ohno was an industrial engineer who worked at Toyota and created their pull system, which optimized flow and used visual signalling cards called Kanban.
+Kanban, the complete system of managing work, originated as part of the Toyota Production System.
+Taiichi Ohno was the industrial engineer at Toyota who created their pull system, which optimized flow and used visual signalling cards called Kanban.
+The Toyota Production System, focused on improving value and eliminating waste, became known and appreciated worldwide and was eventually renamed to Lean by MIT researchers.

 An East meets West collaboration

-The story of Lean and Kanban is a wonderful tale of enemies that became friends, and of how conflict can result in intense collaboration to the benefit of all.
-We all know about World War II, and what happened between Japan and the USA.
-What we are less aware of, is the intensive collaboration that followed.
-In the 1050s these two neighbouring countries started a partnership that originated with the Japanese from Toyota going to visit Ford in the United States, to learn from them in order to improve their own system.
+The story of Lean and Kanban is a tale of enemies that became friends, and of how conflict can result in collaboration, to the benefit of all.
+We all know what the relationship between Japan and the USA was like during World War II.
+What many people are less aware of, is their intense industrial collaboration that followed.
+In the 1050s these two neighbouring countries started a partnership, originating with the Japanese from Toyota going to visit Ford in the US, to learn about their system.

 Lean is an umbrella system for Kanban